We value your privacy. This website uses cookies to ensure you get the best experience. Do you agree to our cookie policy?

 If the debtor fails to make contact with the HCEO or requests to pay by instalments during the Compliance Stage, an enforcement agent (EA) will attend their premises to take control of goods.

-This stage is known as Enforcement Stage 1 and the fixed charge at this point is £190 plus VAT (£228) plus 7.5% of the sums to be recovered over £1,000, again plus VAT.
+This stage is known as Enforcement Stage 1 and there is a fixed charge at this point plus a percentage of the sums to be recovered.

 If, when the EA attends, the debtor pays in full immediately or agrees to an acceptable instalment arrangement, then the matter ends there.